MKesenheimer/weakinos/README.md

           ...
         endif

-statements, since the program has to check these if-query frequently.
+statements, since the program has to check these if-queries frequently.
 With the implemented flags the C preprocessor sorts out all unnecessary code.